• News

 Advert

-If you’ve gotten used to only having the one moon, it’s time to adapt, because now that we’ve got two, you’re going to have to get used to people asking ‘which one’ when we talk about the bigger of the two.
+If you’ve gotten used to only having the one moon, it’s time to adapt, because now that we’ve got two - well, sort of.

-This rare celestial object isn't technically a real moon, but it’ll orbit almost exactly in sync with Earth and orbit the Sun too.
+This rare celestial object isn't technically a real moon, but it’ll orbit almost exactly in sync with Earth around the sun.

 The giant rock was discovered by researchers at the University of Hawaii, and is thought to be approximately 18 to 36 metres wide, which is significantly smaller than our 2159-mile long moon.